google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 What Still Needs Work

-The lack of expandability is the biggest miss.
-At this price point, many competitors offer expandability.
-The 2.5-hour charge time is slow.
-And no 240V output limits its use for well pumps and central AC.
+The lack of expandability is the biggest strategic miss.
+The AC charging is slower than class leaders.
+And no 240V output limits its use for whole-home backup scenarios.

 The Verdict

-If you need exactly 3kWh of reliable backup power, don't need 240V, and don't plan to expand later, the Jackery Explorer 3000 Pro is an excellent choice.
-It's expensive and not expandable — but for simplicity and reliability, it's a top-tier pick.
+If you need 3kWh of reliable power, don't need 240V, and don't plan to expand, the HomePower 3000 is an excellent choice.
+The UL-certified UPS and built-in RV port are genuine differentiators.
+For simplicity and reliability at this capacity, it's a top-tier pick.

 Where to Buy